bobbicodes/tsweep/README.md

 because as it is, not all the squares are cleared that should be, and while I think I understand why, nothing that I do seems to fix it.
-However, it still works and manages to be quite enjoyable to play.
+However, the game still totally works!